Space

 Industry Snapshot

-- More than three dozen space-related companies are part of Washington’s space cluster, including such well-known companies as Aerojet Rocketdyne, Blue Origin, SpaceX, Spaceflight Industries and Tethers Unlimited.
+• 100+ companies are part of Washington’s space cluster, including such well-known companies as Aerojet Rocketdyne, Blue Origin, SpaceX and Spaceflight.

 In-Depth